 10-Year Framework of Programmes on Sustainable Consumption and Production

 One of the important programmatic outcomes from the U.N.
-Conference on Sustainable Development (Rio+20) was the adoption of the 10-Year Framework of Programmes (10YFP) on Sustainable Consumption and Production (SCP) — commonly referred to at the 10YFP.
+Conference on Sustainable Development (Rio+20) in 2012 was the adoption of the 10-Year Framework of Programmes (10YFP) on Sustainable Consumption and Production (SCP) — commonly referred to at the 10YFP.

 - Sustainable public procurement Exit